Ranavishay/My-Travel-Diary/README.md

 2. Create a new album by providing a title and optional description.
 3. Add pages to the album by uploading photos or videos and adding captions.
 4. View existing albums and navigate to see details of each album.
-5. Edit or delete albums and pages as needed.

 ## Features